| Tour

 my previous group members have their own lists of defining moments.

 I wonder what yours will be ?
+Any

 time from April through October is a really good time to Tour Scotland.